-- Install InfoScale Availability or InfoScale Enterprise on the system on which you want to configure the VCS cluster. - You must have the following user privileges when you attempt to configure the VCS cluster: - Configure Application Monitoring (Admin) privileges when you launch the wizard from the vSphere client. - Admin role privileges if you launch the wizard through VOM
+- Install InfoScale Availability or InfoScale Enterprise on the system on which you want to configure the VCS cluster. - You must have the following user privileges when you attempt to configure the VCS cluster:

-- Install the application and the associated components that you want to monitor on the system. - If you have configured a firewall, ensure that your firewall settings allow access to ports used by Cluster Server installer, wizards, and services.
+- Configure Application Monitoring (Admin) privileges when you launch the wizard from the vSphere client. - Admin role privileges if you launch the wizard through VOM - Install the application and the associated components that you want to monitor on the system. - If you have configured a firewall, ensure that your firewall settings allow access to ports used by Cluster Server installer, wizards, and services.
 Verify that the following ports are not blocked by the firewall:

-VMware environment 443, 5634, 14152, and 14153 Physical environment 5634, 14161, 14162, 14163, and 14164 At least one port from 14161, 14162, 14163, and 14164 must be open.
+Physical environment 5634, 14161, 14162, 14163, and 14164 At

+least one port from 14161, 14162, 14163,

+and 14164 must be open.

 - You must not select bonded interfaces for cluster communication.
 A bonded interface is a logical NIC, formed by grouping several physical NICs together.
-All NICs in a bond have an identical MAC address, due to which you may experience the following issues: - Single Sign On (SSO) configuration failure. - The wizard may fail to discover the specified network adapters. - The wizard may fail to discover or validate the specified system name. - The host name of the system must be resolvable through the DNS server or locally, using /etc/hosts file entries.
+All NICs in a bond have an identical MAC address, due to which you may experience the following issues: - Single Sign On (SSO) configuration failure. - The wizard may fail to discover the specified network adapters. - The wizard may fail to discover or validate the specified system name. - In VMware environment, verify that the disks used by the application that you want to monitor are attached to non-shared controllers so that they can be detached from the system and attached to another system. - The host name of the system must be resolvable through the DNS server or locally, using /etc/hosts file entries.